sucharitk/confidence-distortion-AD/README.md

-# How Underconfidence Is Maintained in Anxiety and Depression
+# How underconfidence Is maintained in the face of reality

   #################### #################### ####################